 - social workers

 The National Institute for Health and Care Excellence (NICE) recommends that early intervention services should be open to people of all ages.
 But some places only offer services to people under a certain age – usually under 35.
-Rethink has more information about early intervention teams.
+Rethink mental illness has more information about mental health teams including early intervention teams.

 If you experience psychosis a lot or it lasts a long time, you may be referred to community care services to help you cope.
 The phrase 'community care' is used to describe the various services available to help you manage your physical and mental health problems in the community.
 This might include: